grimmer0125/search-github-starred/README.md

     }
     ~~~

 4. use Visual Studio Code to launch the server.
 5. open localhost:5000.

+`YOUR_REDIS_URL` could be `redis://localhost:6379` or ` redis://h:YOUR_REDIS_PWD@REDIS_ADDRESS:PORT`.
+You can use `docker run -p 6379:6379 --name some-redis -d redis` to run a local dockerized Redis.

 ### Set up AWS' Elasticserach

 The keypoint is to create a AMI role to have a permission to write to AWS' Elasticsearch, then only give anonymous users the read permission.

 #### Set up an AMI to have the permission, CloudSearch Full access, at least

 #### Set up Elasticsearch

-Create a new Domain, e.g. searchgithub.
+Create a new Domain, e.g. `searchgithub`.
 Then modify the access policy like this,

 ```
 {